laurent-greyling/InterviewPlay/readme.md

 4. Create a Database (this is database: `$resourceGroupName + "db"` the interview will use)
 5. Replace the connectionstring value in the `appsettings.json` file
 6. Start `docker-compose build` => this will show red text, give it a second or two, it will start the build.
-7. Start a `docker run -p 3000:80 <container name>`
+7. Start a `docker run -p 5000:80 interviewrun` (interviewrun as per the docker-compose.yml)

-After this script has run you can use `http://localhost:3000/`  to see the survey run.
+After this script has run you can use `http://localhost:5000/`  to see the survey run.
 If the `docker-compose build` doesn't start up then try doing it seperate from this script.

 __Note__ if you do an interview and want to see answers in the database, check your `appsettings.json` for the needed information.